lukzak/Czech-Localization-for-WoW-1.12.1/README.md

 I used [Ladik's MPQ Editor](https://www.zezula.net/en/mpq/download.html) to open the original project patch.
 Utilizing [WDBXEditor](https://github.com/WowDevTools/WDBXEditor), we can export the spell.dbc made by the original project to a CSV file.
 Using some python scripts, I filtered out all of the already translated spell descriptions and then used machine translation on the leftover untranslated English spell/aura descriptions.
 I used another script to insert these back into the CSV file and re-imported it into the spell.dbc

 # Potential Issues
-While playing the game, I note down any weird translation problems and then manually fix them later.
+* While playing the game, I note down any weird translation problems and then manually fix them later.
 I am not a native Czech speaker - I am simply a fan of the language.
 Although I am great at this language, mistakes happen.
 Especially when the spell descriptions can take on a fantasy-style tone which I don't always know how to replicate authentically in Czech.
+* Take care when ctrl + H replacing.
+Síla is contained in the words sesílané, sesílatelem, etc. Don't forget about word cases and gender markers too.
+Always do a onceover in notepad++ to verify what you are really replacing.

 ### Machine Translation issues